hernanmd/pi/README.md

 # Usage notes

-  - The "install" option defaults to the current Pharo "stable" version.
+  - The "image" option defaults to the current Pharo "stable" version.
   - Assume only one image in a directory.
 Future version will add support for multiple images.
   - PI can query SmalltalkHub or GitHub.
     - Listing packages from GitHub is currently (work in progress) limited to 100 results.